Bundling Viscosity with VPN Connections & Preferences (Windows)

 The folder created in Viscosity's menu will have the same name as the folder.

-To configure Settings files, first you should setup Viscosity how you wish your users to view it.
+- First, configure Viscosity how you wish in the GUI.
 If you wish to bundle Viscosity with a license key, make sure you register Viscosity from Preferences->About using your license details.
 Exit Viscosity.

-Only keep settings you wish to bundle into Viscosity, and remove all other settings.
+- Only keep settings you wish to bundle into Viscosity, and remove all other settings.
 It is very important to remove any settings you don't want to explicitly set, as many others are machine specific and may cause issues.
-For example, the "ConnectionOrder" option should not be kept, as it can cause connection ghosting.
+For example, the "ConnectionOrder" and "Launch" options should not be kept, as it can cause some issues being machine specific options.

-If you wish for some settings to be permanently set for ALL users, you can define a GlobalSettings.xml file.
+Viscosity settings are stored per-user on a system.
+If you wish for some settings to be set for ALL users, you can define a GlobalSettings.xml file.
 Make a copy of your edited Settings.xml file, then rename it to GlobalSettings.xml within your Preconfigure folder.
 Edit this file and make the changes you wish.
 Remember, anything you set in GlobalSettings.xml will be set for a user each time they start Viscosity, so setting the system tray icon for example is not generally advised as many users like different look and feels.

 Viscosity allows for custom menu items to be added to the primary menu.
 These items consist of a custom icon and name, and when selected invoke a custom batch (.bat) script.
 Using this functionality you can add some basic functionality, such as opening a webpage or email client, to custom user interfaces.
 We encourage items such as “Support” and “My Account” options to be added so users can easily navigate to support webpages and account status information.